-Almetrics can be used to demonstrate your broader impact as a researcher and to provide evidence of engagement and social impact.
-It also allows you to track the discussion about a particular article you or others have published.
+Almetrics can be used to demonstrate your broader impact as a researcher and to provide evidence of social impact and engagement.

-Altmetrics gives you information on real time immediate feedback on attention to scholarly content.
-It is early indication of research impact and attention.
+Altmetrics provides you with real time information on the attention being given to your scholarly content.
 It tracks attention to a broad range research outputs.
-It includes non-academic engagement, which is important to broader impact.
-It tracks the use of research within policy.
+It can also track the use of your research within policy.

 Go to the Research Repository and look up either yourself (if you have published) or another RMIT academic you know who has published.

 Take a note of how many altmetric mentions a particular paper has.
 Use the almetrics link to find out the details of where the article has been mentioned or discussed.